Jeremy Pena Player Props: Astros vs. Athletics

 Athletics Pitching Rankings

-- The 8.1 strikeouts per nine innings compiled by the Athletics pitching staff ranks 26th in the league.
+- The Athletics pitching staff is 25th in the league with a collective 8.1 strikeouts per nine innings.

-- The Athletics have the last-ranked team ERA across all MLB pitching staffs (5.96).
+- The Athletics have a 5.96 team ERA that ranks last among all league pitching staffs.

-- The Athletics give up the third-most home runs in baseball (137 total, 1.4 per game).
+- Athletics pitchers combine to give up 141 total home runs at a clip of 1.4 per game (most in baseball).

-- The left-hander's most recent time out came on Sunday against the Minnesota Twins, when he threw 6 1/3 innings, surrendering three earned runs while giving up four hits.
+- His last time out was on Tuesday against the Boston Red Sox, when the righty tossed 5 2/3 innings, surrendering six earned runs while giving up nine hits.

+- The 29-year-old has amassed an ERA of 5.48, with 9.3 strikeouts per nine innings, in nine games this season.
+Opponents are hitting .305 against him.

 © 2023 Data Skrive.
 All rights reserved.